skitheom/skitheom/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 42 minishell project.
+- 🔭 I’m working on the 42 minishell project.
-- 🌱 I’m currently learning Computer Science at UoPeople and 42.
+- 🌱 I’m learning Computer Science at UoPeople and 42.

 ## 📈 GitHub Statistics